-Erin P. Finley, Ph.D., Associate Professor in the Departments of Medicine and Psychiatry at UT Health San Antonio, and a Research Investigator in the Veterans Evidence-Based Research Dissemination and Implementation Center (VERDICT) at the South Texas Veterans Health Care System, is an internationally known medical anthropologist with expertise in health services and implementation research.
-Dr. Finley’s research examines post-traumatic stress disorder, access to care, and the implementation of evidence-based practices in inpatient and outpatient settings.
-In 2012, she was honored with the Margaret Mead Award given jointly by the American Anthropological Association and the Society for Applied Anthropology.
-She has been principal, co-principal, or co-investigator on studies funded by NIH, VA, Department of Defense (DoD), public-private partnerships, and the National Science Foundation, and has published widely on post-deployment health, PTSD, access to care, use of evidence-based practices, provider burnout, and program implementation.
+Erin P. Finley, PhD, MPH., is an Associate Professor in the Departments of Medicine and Psychiatry and Behavioral Sciences at UT Health San Antonio, and a Research Investigator with the Center for the Study of Implementation, Innovation, and Policy (CSHIIP) at the VA Greater Los Angeles Healthcare System.
+Dr. Finley is a medical anthropologist, health services researcher and implementation scientist with expertise in mixed methodology, evaluation, and the implementation of evidence-based practices in inpatient and outpatient settings.
+Dr. Finley has served as principal, co-principal, or co-investigator on studies funded by NIH, VA, Department of Defense (DoD), public-private partnerships, and the National Science Foundation, and has published widely on post-deployment health, PTSD, access to care, use of evidence-based practices, provider burnout, and program implementation.
 Dr. Finley collaborates actively with a national network of academic and healthcare researchers.
-She was elected to the Executive Board of the Society of Medical Anthropology in 2015.

 Lauren Penney, Ph.D., Assistant Professor at UT Health San Antonio and Investigator at the VA Veterans Evidence-based Research, Dissemination, and Implementation Center, is a medical anthropologist with expertise in ethnographic methods and complex systems, and growing experience in implementation science.
 Her current work examines complementary and integrative approaches to chronic pain care and innovations to meet the needs of complex patients, with a ‘special focus on peoples’ experiences and how they work together (and apart) to accomplish things that matter to them.